 In order to better support desktop-focused experience capture, the screen recording question has been expanded to five minutes.
 With this, record anything on a participant's desktop screen, both inside and outside of the browser.
 Designating a research activity for completion on desktop is as simple as a click during the building phase of your work.

-Learn more about building desktop and mobile research on dscout here, or check out a sample study by signing up below.
+Learn more about building desktop and mobile research on dscout here.

 Ben is the product evangelist at dscout, where he spreads the “good news” of contextual research, helps customers understand how to get the most from dscout, and impersonates everyone in the office.
 He has a doctorate in communication studies from Arizona State University, studying “nonverbal courtship signals”, a.k.a. flirting.
 No, he doesn’t have dating advice for you.